npeshekncsu/st558-project2/Readme.md

 ![](README_files/figure-gfm/unnamed-chunk-31-1.png)<!-- -->

-As it could be seen from the graph, the stronger the wind, the lower the `aqius` values.
+As it could be seen from the graph, the stronger the wind, the higher the `aqius` values.

 Let’s check if there are any linear dependency between temperature and observed `aquis` values.